AlphabetsAlphabets/Web-API/README.md

 ```

 ### Writing documentation
 Documentation is important.
 Make sure to include it in the following format.
-When creating classes it's methods.
+When creating classes, and it's methods.
 ```python3
 from typing import Union